On reduction and normalization in the computational core: The Computational Core

 We recall the syntax and the reduction of the {\em computational core}, shortly $\TFlambdaComp$, introduced in \cite{deLiguoroTreglia20}.
 We use a notation slightly different from the one used in \cite{deLiguoroTreglia20} (and recalled in \Cref{sect:intro}).
 Such a syntactical change is convenient both to present the calculus in a more familiar fashion, and to establish useful connections between $\TFlambdaComp$ and two well known calculi, namely Simpson's calculus \cite{Simpson05} and Plotkin's call-by-value $\lambda$-calculus \cite{Plotkin'75}.
 The equivalence between the current presentation of $\lc$ and \cite{deLiguoroTreglia20} is detailed in \Cref{app:crbiso}.

-\begin{definition}[Terms of $\TFlambdaComp$] The terms consist of two sorts of expressions:
+\begin{defn}[Terms of $\TFlambdaComp$] Terms of the computational core consist of two sorts of expressions:

-where $x$ ranges over a denumerable set $\Var$ of variables.
-We set $\Term \defeq \ValTerm\, \cup \ComTerm$; $\FV(V)$ and $\FV(M)$ are the sets of free variables occurring in $V$ and $M$ respectively, and are defined in the obvious way.
-Terms are identified up to clash avoiding renaming of bound variables ($\alpha$-congruence). \end{definition}
+where $x$ ranges over a countably infinite set $\Var$ of variables.
+We set $\Term \defeq \ValTerm\, \cup \ComTerm$; $\FV(V)$ and $\FV(M)$ are the sets of free variables occurring in $V$ and $M$ respectively, and are defined as usual.
+Terms are identified up to clash-avoiding renaming of bound variables (\emph{$\alpha$-congruence}). \end{defn}

-The unary operator $\oc$ is just another notation for $\Unit$ presented in \Cref{sect:intro}.
+The unary operator $\oc$ is just another notation for $\Unit$ as presented in \Cref{sect:intro}: it coerces a value $V$ into a computation $\oc V$, sometimes called \emph{returned value}.

-\begin{remark}[Application] The computation $VM$ is a restricted form of application, corresponding to the term $M \Bind V$ as presented in \Cref{sect:intro}, where there is no functional application at all.
-The reason is that the bind $\Bind$ itself represents an effectful form of application, such that by redefining the unit and bind one obtains an actual evaluator for the desired computational effects \cite{Wadler95}.
-This may seem a strong limitation because we apparently cannot express iterated application, since $(VM)N$ is not well formed.
-Nonetheless, the application among computations is definable:
+\begin{rem}[Application] A computation $VM$ is a \emph{restricted} form of application, corresponding to the term $M \Bind V$ in \cite{Wadler95} (see \Cref{sect:intro}) where there is no functional application.
+The reason is that the bind $\Bind$ represents an effectful form of application, such that by redefining the unit and bind one obtains an actual evaluator for the desired computational effects \cite{Wadler95}.
+This restriction may seem a strong limitation because we apparently cannot express iterated applications: $(VM)N$ is not well formed in $\lc$.
+However, application among computations is definable in $\lc$: